Sexual cannibalism: Opportunistic mating

 The risk of cannibalism becomes greatly reduced when opportunistic mating is practiced.
 Opportunistic mating has been characterized in numerous orb-weaving spider species, such as Nephila fenestrata, where the male spider waits until the female is feeding or distracted, and then proceeds with copulation; this greatly reduces the chances of cannibalization.
 This distraction can be facilitated by the male's presentation of nuptial gifts, where they provide a distracting meal for the female in order to prolong copulation and increase paternity.

 Altered sexual approach

 Multiple methods of sexual approaches have appeared in cannibalistic species as a result of sexual cannibalism.
 The mechanism by which the male approaches the female is imperative for his survival.
 If the female is unable to detect his presence, the male is less likely to face cannibalization.
 This is evident in the mantid species, Tenodera aridifolia, where the male alters his approach utilizing the surrounding windy conditions.
 The male attempts to avoid detection by approaching the female when the wind impairs her ability to hear him.
 In the praying mantid species Pseudomantis albofimbrata, the males approach the female either from a "slow mounting from the rear" or a "slow approach from the front" position to remain undetected.
-The male alters his approach through the utilization of the surrounding windy conditions, and thus the risk of facing cannibalization is reduced.